 Heat oven to 375°.
-Grease 2 large cookie sheets with shortening.
+Grease 2 large cookie sheets with shortening or line with parchment paper.

 In a large bowl, beat brown sugar, butter, and egg with an electric mixer on medium speed until light and fluffy.
 Stir in flour, nutmeg, baking soda, and salt.
 Stir in apple.